 Lot.
+A legal lot of record.
 Types of lots include the following.
 See Figure 8-3 (Lot Types).

 - Corner Lot.
 A lot located at the intersection of two or more streets, bounded on two or more sides by street lines. - 2.
 Flag Lot.
 A lot having access from the building site to a public street by means of private right-of-way strip that is owned in fee or by means of an access easement. - 3.
 Interior Lot.
 A lot abutting only one street. - 4.
 Through Lot.
 A lot with frontage on two generally parallel streets.